shellfly/aoi/README.md

 [中文说明](/README-cn.md)

-Ghost in the Shell powered by ChatGPT
+Ghost in the Shell powered by OpenAI.

-**Aoi** is an AI-based conversational agent powered by ChatGPT.
 With Aoi, you can have natural language conversations with an AI in the terminal that can understand your queries and execute appropriate commands.

 ## Features
 You can use Aoi as a terminal version of ChatGPT, Besides, Aoi comes with several built-in features that can help you be more productive: